Parky At the Pictures (8/5/2026)

 In her diary, Marina's mother describes how she decided not to become hooked and hoped by keeping her baby that she would have something to live for.
 We see the gang dancing at the Vigo carnival, with a growing number being covered by white sheets to symbolise their loss to AIDS.
 Marina sits with her parents on the roof of their building, but Fon gets up and leaves after kissing her on the forehead, leaving mother and daughter to sit together in silence staring out to sea.

 Returning the boat on the last day of her stay, Marina returns to the jetty to find Alfonso and Rosalia giving Lois and Denise hell because their granddaughter had insulted them.
-She makes it clear that she simply wants to apply for her grant and they all gather at the civil registry, where Alfonso and Rosalia state that Marina is their son's child and she ensures that his cause of death is listed as AIDS.
-While the others are making photocopies, Marina looks out of the window and Rosalia says she is like her father in loving the sea.
+She makes it clear that she simply wants to apply for her grant and they all gather at the civil registry, where Alfonso and Rosalia state that Marina is their son's child and she ensures that his cause of death at the pilgrimage centre of Santiago de Compostela is listed as AIDS.
+While the others are making photocopies, Marina looks out of the window and Rosalia notes she is like her father in loving the sea.
 As the film ends, Marina joins her family on their boat and Nuno teases her when Lois asks her to steer.
 Instead, she grabs back the camera and films her cousins pointing over the side at some dolphins leaping out of the water alongside them.

 Comments